-According to DOE, global energy demand will increase 53 percent from 2008 through 2035.
+According to the U.S. Energy Information Administration, global energy demand will increase 56 percent between 2010 through 2040.
 Advances in new technologies hold the promise of plentiful energy requiring little or no fuel; but significant research funding is required.

 Policymakers will have to address these energy challenges– but none of them are a question of yes or no, either/or, do or do not.
 Instead, how the United States meets those challenges will require choices – strategic decisions about infrastructure investment, government policy, research funding, and even foreign policy.

 The United States faces a series of choices that will determine how its economy is powered to meet the needs of the 21st century.
 How America chooses to replace and expand its energy supply will affect America’s national security, the well-being of the U.S. economy, and the health of the world’s environment.

 Oil is easy and cheap to ship around the world, which means the security of its distribution network is just as important as the security of its supply.
 Because the U.S. imports nearly half of the oil it consumes, it is extremely vulnerable to supply disruptions in unstable regions around the world.